Airline: American Airlines (AA)

 So far we have been able to balance living in Brazil by rotating Christmas between Rio de Janeiro and Boston.
 For the years we spend Christmas in Brazil, we head home to New England for Thanksgiving which has been working out well since we don’t celebrate Thanksgiving in Brazil, obviously.

-In the past, we had been more flexible without travel dates, but now that our oldest child is in school, we need to be more conscious about how much time she misses.
+In the past, we had been more flexible with our travel dates, but now that our oldest child is in school, we need to be more conscious about how much time she misses.
 That used to mean we could find the cheapest flight and build our travels around that date, but now we are a little more restricted as to when we should leave and come home.

 Fortunately, there are plenty of options for us to fly between Brazil and the US.
 Whether paying with points or cash, rates have been pretty good lately.
 Let’s jump into why we decided to fly American Airlines in economy (gasp!).